ridhwan-aziz/zipra_pyro/README.md

 # Zipra Bot
-Source code of @ridhwan_aziz's bot in telegram
+Source code of ziprawan's bot in telegram

 # Credits thanks
 Go to this [page](./CREDITS.md)